 It can be easily compared with WordPress and at a push Wix, although its pricing structure is little light on features if you're looking for a cheap website builder.

 For businesses, however, you'll receive lots of useful features including business apps that can perform many functions such as booking appointments or customers reviews, a business email address and an unlimited number of pages.

 Price: Three pricing plans are available with only two being suitable for businesses: the Basic and the Pro.
-Basic comes in at around £10 per month and the Pro plan costs just under £25 per month.
+Basic comes in at around £9 per month and the e-commerce plan costs just under £25 per month.
 It also offers 6-month free trial.